 Trauma Center Trauma-Sensitive Yoga (TCTSY) is a unique intervention based on the robust research that has emerged from The Trauma Center in Boston, MA.
 TCTSY has become a leading evidence-based adjunct treatment for Complex Trauma (sometimes called chronic, treatment-resistant Post Traumatic Stress Disorder) and is the only yoga-based practice accepted by the Substance Abuse and Mental Health Services Administration (SAMSHA) and listed with the National Registry of Evidence-based Programs and Practices (NREPP).

-This 20-hour training (15 hours live online, 5 hours independent study) will emphasize the core components of the practice and process of trauma sensitive yoga, and how they relate to any anti-oppressive and trauma sensitive methodologies of treatment.
+This 20-hour training (15 hours live, 5 hours independent study) will emphasize the core components of the practice and process of trauma sensitive yoga, and how they relate to any anti-oppressive and trauma sensitive methodologies of treatment.
 The training will provide specific tools to support participants to facilitate trauma-sensitive movement using forms of hatha yoga and breath practices that are vital to the healing process of complex trauma.

 This training is designed for social workers, activists, mental health clinicians, yoga teachers, educators, other health care professionals, and anyone who is looking to deepen their understanding of the whole-system impact of complex, intersectional trauma.
 There are no prerequisites to take this workshop, all are welcome.

 Additionally, it is designed to support those professionals in expanding their current practice to incorporate aspects of the Evidence Based Practice (EBP) of Trauma Center Trauma Sensitive Yoga (TCTSY) through expanding their knowledge of the impacts of complex trauma on the nervous system and broadening their repertoire with trauma sensitive movement and breath.